U.K.'s Johnson to keep pressing on crash involving a U.S. diplomat's wife

 Radd Seiger said he knew Jeffress was "one of the finest and most outstanding lawyers" in the U.S..
 But he said her statement "boggles the mind and is deeply disturbing."

-He added: "For Ms Jeffress to seek to undermine one of the most mature, well-developed legal systems in the world, which has fairness at its heart, and which many countries around the world have modelled their legal systems on, is unbecoming of any lawyer, let alone someone of her stature."
+He added: "For Ms. Jeffress to seek to undermine one of the most mature, well-developed legal systems in the world, which has fairness at its heart, and which many countries around the world have modeled their legal systems on, is unbecoming of any lawyer, let alone someone of her stature."